datahangar/sfunnel/docs/use-cases/network-telemetry-nfacctd.md

   One example is `540` (`UUCP`).
 * `tcp.flags`, `ack`, `seq` and `urg` to fixed values.

-_Note: the term [funneling](../funneling.md) is used to distinguish it from real tunneling.
+_Note: the term [funneling](../funneling.md) is used to distinguish it from real tunneling._

-On the Pod side (Pod's network namespace), the eBPF program reverses this operation by matching `tcp dport 179 sport 540` and popping the funneling header.
+On the Pod side (Pod's network namespace), the eBPF program reverses this operation by matching `tcp dport 179 sport 540` and popps the funneling header.
 The following diagram illustrates the interception points for the VPC deployment type:

 ![VPC deployment with sfunnel](images/deployment_ebpf_sfunnel_vpc.svg)

-_Note: funneling could also occur in the VPC GW, depending on its nature_
+_Note: funneling could also occur in the VPC GW, depending on the nature of the gateway itself._

 ### XDP vs TC

-XDP generally offers better performance than TC programs, but only allows a single XDP program per interface.
+XDP generally offers better performance than TC programs, but only allows a single program per interface.
 For simplicity and to enable the use of `fwmark`, the TC approach was chosen.

 It shouldn't be complicated, though, to improve the code to support both.
-This might be interesting particularly for the funneling role.
+This might be particularly interesting for the funneling role.

 ### Show me the code! :honeybee: